Rapptz/discord.py/docs/guide/topics/permissions.rst

 --------------------------------------------------------------

 We can also create channels with permissions set from the start.
-Let's create a text channel where only the moderator role, and someone trying to make a report can see the channel.
+Let's create a text channel where only the moderator role, and someone trying to make a report, can see the channel.

 We need to construct a mapping of ``Role | Member: PermissionOverwrite``: